AlexGeiger1/Final_Project/README.md

 ## Questions the Team Members are Trying to Answer:
 1. Is there any industry that is more or less affected by the econmy.
-2. If so, which industries and what factors are correlated these effects?
+2. If so, which industries and what factors are correlated to these effects?

 ## Preprocessing Code and Database Creation
 [Pulling the Data from their Sources](https://github.com/AlexGeiger1/Final_Project/blob/ETL_Part1/etl_part_1_README.md)